Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 SS1_SPP_Beta200_Gamma0.1_R0.05_ObsY  <- ppp(SS1_SPP_Beta200_Gamma0.1_R0.05_ObsY[,1],SS1_SPP_Beta200_Gamma0.1_R0.05_ObsY[,2]) # transform to point pattern class
 ```

-Then we can obtain the estimated interaction radius $R$ by the profile pseudo-likelihood method
+Then we can obtain the estimated interaction radius $R$ by the profile pseudo-likelihood method.
+It can be checked that the estimation $\hat{R}=0.0508$

 ``` r
 ## profile pseudo-likelihood method, i.e. maximum pseudo-likelihood calculated at r